 DEADLINE TO ENTER

-Regional Finalists will be selected by the 3rd June and invited to present their submission at a Roundtable of MPs, Children’s Commissioners and Children’s Human Rights Professionals.
+Regional Finalists will be selected by the 7th of July and invited to present their submission at a Roundtable of MPs, Children’s Commissioners and Children’s Human Rights Professionals.
 Date to be confirmed.

 All young people are encouraged to attend the Amnesty UK Children’s and Youth Conference 2019 at the Amnesty UK Human Rights Action Centre in London on the 20th November.